Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: STATE PREPARATION

 \subsection{L\'{e}vy process}

-The first and essential family of CTSPs is the L\'{e}vy process, which is one of the most well-known families of continuous-time stochastic processes, including the Poisson process and the Wiener process (also known as Brownian motion), with applications in various fields.
-Formally, $\{X(t):t\ge0\}$ is said to be a L\'{e}vy process if 1) the increments $\{X(T_{j+1})-X(T_j):1\le j \le n\}$ are independent for any $0< T_1\le T_2 \le ... \le T_n$, and 2) stationary which means that $X(t) - X(s)$ depends only on $t-s$ and hence is equal in distribution to $X(t-s)$(as illustrated in FIG. \ref{levy_picture} \textbf{(a)} and \textbf{(b)}).
+The first and essential family of CTSPs is the L\'{e}vy process, which is one of the most well-known families of continuous-time stochastic processes, including the Poisson process and the Wiener process (also known as Brownian motion), with applications in various fields {(For more details, refer to \cite{applebaum2004levy} and the references therein).} Formally, $\{X(t):t\ge0\}$ is said to be a L\'{e}vy process if 1) the increments $\{X(T_{j+1})-X(T_j):1\le j \le n\}$ are independent for any $0< T_1\le T_2 \le ... \le T_n$, and 2) stationary which means that $X(t) - X(s)$ depends only on $t-s$ and hence is equal in distribution to $X(t-s)$(as illustrated in Figure \ref{levy_picture} \textbf{(a)} and \textbf{(b)}).

 Under these assumptions, a L\'{e}vy process for the most general case can be prepared efficiently, and we have the following result:

-\begin{thm} \textbf{(Upper bound of general L\'{e}vy Process' preparation)} Supposing that $\{X(t):0<t<T\}$ is a L\'{e}vy process, $\Delta t$ is the length of step, $n=\frac{T}{\Delta t}$ is the length of sample path, and $S=\abs{\mathcal{F}}$ is the number of discretization intervals of the underlying distribution $\mathcal{F}$.
+\begin{thm} \textbf{(Upper bound of general L\'{e}vy Process' preparation)} Suppose that $\{X(t):0<t<T\}$ is a L\'{e}vy process, $\Delta t$ is the length of step, $n=\frac{T}{\Delta t}$ is the length of sample path, and $S=\abs{\mathcal{F}}$ is the number of discretization intervals of the underlying distribution $\mathcal{F}$.
 Then the L\'{e}vy process can be prepared on $n\log{(nS)}$ qubits within $O(S+n\log{(nS)})$ circuit depth, and the gate complexity is thus $O(n(S+\log{(nS)}))$. (see proof in Appendix \ref{pf:2}) \end{thm}